-The phasing plan currently being developed identifies key infrastructure requirements, which will guide the timing of development and neighbourhood planning for the NBV Sub areas.
-As noted above, and taking the potential early release sites into consideration, the vast majority of the NBV area (165 ha) requires a 'comprehensive level' of neighbourhood planning.
+Beyond the early release sites identified above, the vast majority of the NBV area (165 ha) will require a 'comprehensive level' of neighbourhood planning.
+The NBV phasing plan currently being developed will guide the timing of neighbourhood planning, and will identify key infrastructure requirements for each Sub-Area.
 The following summary identifies the key requirements that must be reviewed and addressed as a part of further work in the NBV area: